insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

 If you use this tool, **please do not forget to cite this repository!**

-INSA PathoGenomics.
-2023.
+Verónica Mixão, João Dourado Santos, Vítor Borges.
+2024.
 Facilitator of the local deployment of the EFSA Whole-Genome Sequencing One Health analytical pipeline. https://github.com/insapathogenomics/cml_efsa.wgs.onehealth_facilitator

 ## Funding